-Inflammation has been shown to be a factor involved in the progression of mood dysregulation and suicidal thinking and behavior, and caffeine protects against inflammation and oxidative stress.
+Inflammation is well known to be a factor involved in the progression of mood dysregulation and suicidal thinking and behavior, and caffeine protects against inflammation and oxidative stress.

 It has been demonstrated that the stress hormone cortisol, more commonly promotes depression in men, with estrogen being a stronger driver of depression in women.
-Experimental evidence continues to show that depression and anxiety is actually a high serotonin state, and caffeine has been shown to reduce serotonin levels, including brain serotonin.
+Experimental evidence continues to show that depression and anxiety is actually a high serotonin state (which goes hand in hand with rising cortisol and estrogen), and caffeine has been shown to reduce serotonin levels, including brain serotonin.

 An increase in dopamine relative to serotonin is another factor which it has been suggested has antidepressant significance, and there is evidence that caffeine (whilst lowering serotonin) also increases dopamine.

 Caffeine assists with the production of the protective hormones pregnenolone and progesterone, and both these substances are protective against depression and anxiety, as well as other mood disorders such as bipolar, schizophrenia and PTSD.
 Low pregnenolone production is associated with suicide.